Zilingo: Lawsuits

-In April 2024 Bose filed a $100 million dollar defamation lawsuit against investor Mahesh Murthy for an article he wrote in Outlook Business magazine.
-She also filed a criminal complaint against co-founder Dhruv Kapoor and ex-COO Aadi Vaidya.
-In May one of Zilingo's primary investor citing "significant financial regularities" indicated an intent to sue Bose, while Bose filed a further defamation lawsuit against Kapoor and Vaidya.
+In April 2024 Bose filed a $100 million defamation lawsuit against investor Mahesh Murthy for an article he wrote in Outlook Business magazine.
+In April 2024, she accused Dhruv Kapoor (co-founder) and Aadi Vaidya (ex-COO) of fraud, criminal intimidation and sexual harassment.

+In April 2021, one of Zilingo's primary investor citing "significant financial regularities" indicated an intent to sue Bose, while in May 2024 Bose filed a further defamation lawsuit against Kapoor and Vaidya.

 Technology and commerce

 Zilingo started off as a mobile-first eCommerce marketplace and expanded into a B2B tech-platform.
 Their seller management platform offered small retailers and longtail brands online distribution, inventory management tools and APIs for logistics.

 Their seller management tool became profitable by 2018, offering financial services, a “style hunter", product sourcing, and content / photography services.
 Zilingo's customer base expanded to include fashion sellers, SMEs, Southeast Asian brands and B2B businesses.

-Zilingo's tech assets were sold to Swiss firm Butogo in January 2023.
+Zilingo's tech assets were sold to Swiss firm Buyogo in January 2023.